nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 I like, what expedition?
 Yeah.
 Upon the discovery of, and up to that point, unknown entrance into the underdark, We let yeah.
 We took in a lovely little, route down in there for exploration and, reconnaissance.
 Alright.

 That led us led us into a little foyer with some orcish type of fellows.
 And so yeah.
 I mean, I was just finding out what was down in there, and and it's, it, you know, it would have been a backdoor that we didn't know about.
 Awesome.
-So the dwarves found a backdoor to the Underdark, and Demlur led an expedition down there to discover what neighbors you guys had.
+So the dwarves found a backdoor to the Underdark, and Demlor led an expedition down there to discover what neighbors you guys had.

 Awesome.
 Alright.
 So now moving on to the political questions.
 Rurik.
 What part of the dwarven culture do you think must change and what must never change?